localnerve/flux-react-example-sw-data/README.md

-# flux-react-example-data
+# flux-react-example-sw-data
-> The data for flux-react-example
+> The data for flux-react-example-sw

 This data service uses the github api as the data service provider.
 No mediation happening here, just serving data that contains references to other data.